PASTAplus/metapype-eml/README.md

 A typical rule has the following Python code structure:

 1. Conditional statements
-2. Ordered list of lists (sublists are lists of children rank and cardinality)
+2. Ordered list of lists (sublists are lists of children names and cardinality)
 3. Dictionary of attributes

 There is a processing step after sections 2 and 3, respectively, that evaluates